 by Eric Niderost

-Myth can of course distort as well as exalt, and the stories of the Richard, the English King and Saladin, the Kurdish Sultan have created stereotyped caricatures of the two great protagonists.
+Myth can of course distort as well as exalt, and the stories of the Richard, the English King, and King Saladin, the Kurdish Sultan have created stereotyped caricatures of the two great protagonists.
+(Read more about the characters and leaders that defined world history inside the pages of Military Heritage magazine.)

 Nur-al-Din Zangi died in 1174, and the throne of Mosul passed to his 11-year-old son al-Salih.
 Saladin declared loyalty to the boy ruler, but his devotion proved short-lived.
 When some prominent citizens from Damascus urged Saladin to wrest control from the weak hands of a stripling, the Sultan responded with alacrity.